 Gyms can only have one of each Pokémon species in them?

 Correct.
 So also, RIP Blissey wall.
 Now, it's first come, first gets to place whatever Pokémon you like on a Gym.
 After that, everyone who follows has to place a different Pokémon.
 So, if the first person places a Blissey, the next won't even get shown Blissey as an option when selecting Pokémon for the Gym.

 How are Gyms ordered?
 Which Pokémon sits on top?

 There isn't a real "top" on Gyms anymore.
-(Though the last Pokémon added will be the one animated on top of the Gym in the map view.)
-Inside the Gym, bokémon all just gather around on the arena floor.
+Inside the Gym, Pokémon all just gather around on the arena floor.
 When you attack a Gym, though, it's first in, first to defend.

 How do you get coins for defending a Gym?

-Every ten minutes you have a Pokémon on a Gym, that Pokémon will earn a coin.
-So, if you five Pokémon on Gyms for 60 minutes, you'll earn 30 coins.
-100 minutes, 50 coins.
-120 minutes, still 50 coins.
-8 hours... still 50 coins!
+Every ten minutes you have a Pokémon in a Gym, that Pokémon will earn a Poké Coin up to 50 Poké Coins per day.
+So, if you five Pokémon in Gyms for 60 minutes, you'll earn 30 Poké Coins.
+In 100 minutes, 50 Poké Coins, and 120 minutes, still 50 Poké Coins.
+8 days... still 50 Poké Coins!

-Wow, 1 coin every ten minutes!
+Wow, one Poké Coin every ten minutes!
 That's amazing.
 Is... is there a catch?

 A huge one, yes.

-How do you tell how many coins you received when your Pokémon returns?
+How do you tell how many Poké Coins you received when your Pokémon returns?